The Eugene O'Neill Festival

 In 2008, Eric Fraisher Hayes joined the Eugene O’Neill Foundation, Tao House, which organizes the festival.
 His first artistic contribution to the festival came in fall of 2008 when he directed O’Neill’s rarely produced All God’s Chillun Got Wings in a tribute to the creative collaborations of Eugene O’Neill and actor, singer and activist Paul Robeson.
 Eric was instrumental in the expansion of the Eugene O’Neill Festival to its current month-long format which began in 2013.
 Tao House regularly sees sold out runs and is now the leading producer of the plays of Eugene O’Neill in the world.

-In 2018, Eric’s adaptation of O’Neill’s one-act Hughie was performed at Tao House and went on to Waterford, Carlow and New Ross, Ireland as part of the One Festival, Two Countries, a partnership between Danville, CA and New Ross, Co.
+In 2018, Eric’s adaptation of O’Neill’s one-act Hughie was performed at Tao House and went on to Waterford, Carlow and New Ross, Ireland as part of the "One Festival, Two Countries," a partnership between Danville, CA and New Ross, Co.
 Wexford.
-New Ross, the host of the Eugene O’Neill International Festival of Theatre, has also featured EONF productions of Long Day’s Journey Into Night (2019) and Welded (2022).
+New Ross, the host of the Eugene O’Neill International Festival of Theatre, has also featured EONF productions of Long Day’s Journey Into Night (2019), Welded (2022) and “Anna Christie” (2023).
 In the spirit of deepening the Irish-American connection, the 2022 international festival mounted a production of O’Neill’s Shell Shock featuring Irish and American actors under the direction of Eric Fraisher Hayes.
+The 2024 New Ross festival saw the return of Irish and American international casting with the premiere of Teddy by Sheila Forsey.

 In response to the pandemic, the O’Neill Festival put a new emphasis on filming plays.
 In 2020, the Eugene O’Neill Festival went virtual with filmed performances of three early O’Neill plays: The Web, Recklessness, and Abortion.
 In 2021, the festival centerpiece was a feature length film of Beyond the Horizon.
 The film was supplemented by two live site-specific performances of the play on the Tao House grounds.
 Filmed versions of Welded and the three early plays, known as “The Lost Plays,” can be viewed on this website as well as a portion of Beyond the Horizon.
 The full BTH feature can be viewed at eugeneoneill.org.